 Make GREAT landing pages for all your marketing campaigns.
 Yes, keep your homepage, it serves a great purpose, just not for your click-through traffic, and call-to-action campaigns.
 Why would you send a potential customer to a site where there is so much competition, even if the competition is you?
 It makes much better sense to keep the attention ratio as low as possible, after all, you are spending the advertising dollars on the click-through campaigns for a particular service, right?

-Not only will it help visitors stay focused on what your ads intentions were, it will also help Google match you for potential visitors during a keyword search.
+Not only will it help visitors stay focused on what your ad's intentions were, but it will also help Google match you for potential visitors during a keyword search.

-The main goal is to try to keep that attention ration to 1:1, so why confuse matters with more distractions?
-The closer your landing page matches your ad, the more confident that visitors will feel they made a right choice to click through, and the more closely your headline on the landing page matches your ad copy, the better search results you will receive.
+The main goal is to try to keep that attention ratio to 1:1, so why confuse matters with more distractions?
+The closer your landing page matches your ad, the more confident that visitors will feel they made the right choice to click through, and the more closely your headline on the landing page matches your ad copy, the better search results you will receive.